LIONEL MESSI: ODE TO THE G.O.A.T

 Even as he's been quoted as saying his "three kids and wife are most important", he's pressed ahead full throttle in his later years and has only seemed to get better, routinely pulling off the impossible.

-And that's what makes him so special: with him on the pitch, there is always the possibility of anything happening
+And that's what makes him so special: with him on the pitch, there is always the possibility of anything happening.

 So as we sit here and wonder: can Argentina get through Venezuela, then Brazil, and possibly a reunion with his teammate Luis Suarez in the final?
 Could Messi finally deliver the title Argentina desperately needs?